Launch your business in 10 days!

 #20.
 Personal Concierge Business

-Best for: Those that like to socialize, plan or organize for others
+• Best For: Those who like to socialize, plan, or organize for others

 A personal concierge helps busy people make plans and accomplish tasks they don’t have time to think about.
 People might ask a personal concierge to plan a trip, make dinner reservations, schedule home repair or maintenance, do their grocery shopping, or a host of other small tasks.